Oregon Trail: Kansas

 Starting initially in Independence, Missouri, or Kansas City in Missouri, the initial trail follows the Santa Fe Trail into Kansas south of the Wakarusa River.
-After crossing Mount Oread at Lawrence, the trail crosses the Kansas River by ferry or boats near Topeka and crossed the Wakarusa and Black Vermillion rivers by ferries.
+After crossing Mount Oread at Lawrence, the trail crosses the Kansas River by ferry or boats near Topeka and crosses the Wakarusa and Black Vermillion rivers by ferries.
 West of Topeka, the route paralleled what is now U.S. Route 24 until west of St. Mary's.
-After the Black Vermillion River the trail angles northwest to Nebraska paralleling the Little Blue River until reaching the south side of the Platte River.
+After the Black Vermillion River, the trail angles northwest to Nebraska paralleling the Little Blue River until reaching the south side of the Platte River.
 Destinations along the Oregon Trail in Kansas included St. Mary's Mission, Pottawatomie Indian Pay Station, Vieux's Vermilion Crossing, Alcove Springs and the Hollenberg Station which was built for and used concurrently in 1860 and 1861 by the Pony Express.
 Travel by wagon over the gently rolling Kansas countryside was usually unimpeded except where streams had cut steep banks.
 There a passage could be made with a lot of shovel work to cut down the banks or the travelers could find an already established crossing.

 Nebraska

 Those emigrants on the eastern side of the Missouri River in Missouri or Iowa used ferries and steamboats (fitted out for ferry duty) to cross into towns in Nebraska.
-Several towns in Nebraska were used as jumping off places with Omaha eventually becoming a favorite after about 1855.
+Several towns in Nebraska were used as jumping-off places with Omaha eventually becoming a favorite after about 1855.
 Fort Kearny (est. 1848) is about 200 mi from the Missouri River, and the trail and its many offshoots nearly all converged close to Fort Kearny as they followed the Platte River west.
-The army maintained fort was the first chance on the trail to buy emergency supplies, do repairs, get medical aid, or mail a letter.
+The army-maintained Fort was the first chance on the trail to buy emergency supplies, do repairs, get medical aid, or mail a letter.
 Those on the north side of the Platte could usually wade the shallow river if they needed to visit the fort.

-The Platte River and the North Platte River in the future states of Nebraska and Wyoming typically had many channels and islands and were too shallow, crooked, muddy and unpredictable for travel even by canoe.
+The Platte River and the North Platte River in the future states of Nebraska and Wyoming typically had many channels and islands and were too shallow, crooked, muddy, and unpredictable for travel even by canoe.
 The Platte as it pursued its braided paths to the Missouri River was "too thin to plow and too thick to drink".
 While unusable for transportation, the Platte River and North Platte River valleys provided an easily passable wagon corridor going almost due west with access to water, grass, buffalo, and buffalo chips for fuel.
 The trails gradually got rougher as it progressed up the North Platte.
 There were trails on both sides of the muddy rivers.
 The Platte was about 1 mi wide and 2 to 60 in deep.
 The water was silty and bad tasting but it could be used if no other water was available.
 Letting it sit in a bucket for an hour or so or stirring in a 1/4 cup of cornmeal allowed most of the silt to settle out.